 This leads us to a discussion of what are called Unicode storage formats.
-The reason there are multiple storage formats for Unicode has to do with compactness, backward compatibility, and robustness of the encoding range.
-All Unicode point codes can be mapped into three different storage formats.
+The reason there are multiple storage formats for Unicode characters has to do with compactness, backward compatibility, and robustness of the encoding range.
+If you are new to storage formats then an analogy with how cans of Coca-Cola are generally made available in four different formats might help your thinking.
+For instance, you can have individual cans of Coca-Cola, or you can have a 6-pack or a 12-pack or you can have a whole case of 24 cans in one package.